top of page

 5 June 2020

 As the Covid-19 crisis has played out, the chorus of voices prophesying a new great moment of de-urbanisation has grown.
-Those with portable jobs, able to leave the world’s major cities, temporarily appear to be doing so in significant numbers.
-The professional class is capitalising on newly won, digitally enabled freedom of movement....
-READ MORE
+Those able to leave the world’s major cities without compromising their employment status temporarily appear to be doing so in significant numbers..
+The professional class is capitalising on newly won, digitally enabled freedom of movement to escape the threat of contagion posed by high proximity urban life.

 7 May 2020